 Stevens Institute of Technology

-Applicants should have earned a Ph.D. in Computer Science or a related discipline.
+Applicants must have earned a Ph.D. in computer science or a related discipline.
 The rank of the appointment will depend on experience and qualifications.
-Successful candidates are expected to develop a strong, externally funded, research program, teach graduate and undergraduate education, supervise graduate students in research, and contribute to the highly interdisciplinary, collaborative, diverse, innovative, and entrepreneurial culture at Stevens.
+Successful candidates are expected to have a strong commitment to excellence in teaching at both the graduate and undergraduate level.
+They are also expected to advise students, supervise them in research, and contribute to the intellectually vibrant, highly interdisciplinary, collaborative, diverse, innovative, and entrepreneurial culture at Stevens.

-The Department of Computer Science is home to 26 full-time faculty members, including 16 hired in the last five years, approximately 1,000 undergraduate and graduate students and is the prime occupant of the Institute’s new $45 million state-of-the-art academic building.
-Faculty research is supported by the NSF including 5 CAREER awards, NIH, NSA, ONR, DARPA, and other federal and private funding sources and is carried out by a vibrant group of Ph.D. students, which has grown by 50% in the last few years.
-The department is home to research labs on AI, machine learning, computer vision, big data analytics, programming languages, cryptography, computer security and software systems, as well as a main constituent of the Stevens Institute for Artificial Intelligence (SIAI).
-SIAI is a new, interdisciplinary research center that brings together over 50 faculty members from most schools and departments at Stevens.
+The Department of Computer Science is home to 31 full-time faculty members, including 17 hired in the last five years, and approximately 2,300 undergraduate and graduate students.
+As the fastest growing department at Stevens, we are the primary occupant of a new $45 million state-of-the-art academic building.
+Faculty research is supported by the NSF including 5 CAREER awards, DARPA including one DARPA Young Faculty Award, NIH, NSA, ONR, and other federal and private funding sources and is carried out by a vibrant group of Ph.D. students, which has grown by 50% in the last few years.
+The Department is home to research labs on AI, machine learning, computer vision, big data analytics, programming languages, cryptography, computer security, and software systems, and is the main constituent of the Stevens Institute for Artificial Intelligence (SIAI).
+SIAI is a new, interdisciplinary research center that brings together over 50 faculty members across the University.